 True vitamin A (retinol from animal foods) improves acne by preventing dead skin cells clogging up your pores, reducing the amount of oil your skin produces, protects your sebum from oxidising (vitamin E also does this – see below) and suppressing androgen formation so they are highly beneficial for the skin.
 Popular to contrary belief, carrots and sweet potatoes don’t provide a lot of absorbable vitamin A. This is because there are two types of vitamin A – retinol (found in liver, eggs and ghee) and carotenoids (found in vegetables).
 Retinol can be used directly by the body without the need to be converted whereas carotenoids must be converted by the body into vitamin A. As vitamin A is a fat-soluble vitamin, there must be fat present for the body to be able to convert this vital nutrient.
 One study showed that only 3% of carotenoids found in raw, uncooked carrots could be converted into true vitamin A – but if you cook those carrots in a load of fat, that stat jumps up to 39%!
 Another reason why we should all be eating a lot more fat in our diets.

 You really don’t need any more that 10,000IU of vitamin A a day to achieve the acne clearing benefits from it.
-I never recommend synthetic vitamin A supplements as they do have a lot of risky side effects.
+I don’t recommend synthetic vitamin A supplements as they can have a lot of risky side effects.
 Food based retinol contains all the necessary co-factors that make consuming it safe AND actually much more effective – specifically vitamins D3 and K2.
 Without D3 and K2, even at 10,000IU you are at high risk of suffering from vitamin A toxicity.
 Vitamin A should never be taken as an isolated supplement as toxicity is really serious and can result in miscarriages, liver abnormalities, bone mineral loss and even death.
 By eating plenty of whole food sources of vitamin A from animal liver, ghee, butter, eggs, cod liver oil etc you can enjoy all the great skin benefits of vitamin A safely.
 The only way you can take a vitamin A ‘supplement’ safely is if you take raw, grass-fed liver capsules like this brand or this brand.
 It’s a little harder to get them in the UK but you can buy these from iHerb or make your own!

 how much ashwadangha and reishi powder should i take each day? – @elisabethogden